offen/analyticstxt/draft-offen-analyticstxt.md

 ### Deploys

 This OPTIONAL field indicates which software is being used for collecting analytics.
+Values for this field SHOULD use all lowercase tokens with whitespace being replaced by the dash character (%x2d).

 Example values are: